English

 How to Connect Fiber Patch Panel with Fiber Cables?

-• First of all, make sure your fiber patch panel works normally and put it on a clean and level work surface or desk.
-If you choose the fully loaded fiber patch panel, just install it on your rack with specific tools.
+Step 1: First, prepare a fiber patch panel and ensure that this work will be done on a clean and level work surface.
+If you choose the fully-loaded fiber patch panel, just install it on your rack with specific tools.
 If your patch panel is unloaded, please insert fiber adapter panels or cassettes into it.
 Then fix the mounting plate in the right position.

-• Prepare enough fiber or copper cables you need, connect the cables by fixing gland and roll the excess fiber (or copper cables) on to the spool.
-After that, remove the protection cap and insert into position in the adapter.
-Once the cables are all attached, it’s better to use a zip tie to secure the cables in a bundle.
+Step 2: Prepare cables according to standard termination procedures, and make sure there is plenty of extra cable to work with.
+Fix the cable to the gland and roll the excess fiber onto the spool.
+After that, remove the dust cap and insert it into the adapter.
+Once all of the cables are connected, use a zip tie to secure the cables in a bundle.

-• Label each jack location on the fiber optic patch panel so as to distinguish the cables.
-Finally, mount the patch panel in a rack or cabinet.
+Step 3: To distinguish the cables, label each jack location on the fiber optic patch panel.
+Install the patch panel in a rack or cabinet.

 How to Install Ethernet Patch Panel and Network Switch?